Skip to content

 end

-Validate defensively at the top of every rule.
+Validate defensively at the top of every handler.
 The AST schema can evolve, and future engine versions may pass additional fields or change optional field presence.

 permissions: